Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.20.0
+# Announcing C-Blosc2 2.21.1
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This release introduces several public APIs, including:
-* `blosc2_shuffle`
-* `blosc2_unshuffle`
-* `blosc2_bitshuffle`
-* `blosc2_bitunshuffle`

-Now, users can use these functions to shuffle and unshuffle data directly.
-It also adds a new `b2nd_save_append` API, useful for appending a b2nd array into a file.

-Finally, several improvements have been made to the build system.
+Fixed a regression in 2.21.0 causing incompatibility at least with Fedora and Gentoo.
+Thanks to Michał Górny (@mgorny) for reporting and Teodor Tsirpanis (@teo-tsirpanis) for the actual fix.

 For more info, see the release notes in: